-Walrus Ward is where children and young people with heart and breathing problems come for tests.
+Walrus Ward is a ward where children and young people are admitted for procedures and investigations for their heart, lungs and airways.

 Find out more about Walrus Ward by watching our short video below.

 Visitors are welcome on Walrus Ward.
 Visitors are limited to 3 per bed space for safety reasons.

 Privacy and dignity

 We do everything we can to protect the privacy and dignity of your child at all times during their stay at GOSH.
 Your child will be allocated a bed space according to how their physical, psychological and social needs are best met while taking into consideration the needs of other children and young people on the ward at that time.

 Please tell us if your child has a preference for being with other children of their own age or gender and we will try to meet this request where possible.
 Please note that there are some circumstances where requests cannot be met, for instance, in high dependency or intensive care areas.
 Your child’s safety will be our utmost priority at all times.

 As part of our progress towards protecting your child’s dignity, we have introduced a new type of theatre gown.
 This provides unrestricted access for our nurses and doctors while keeping your child covered up and comfortable at all times.

 For security reasons, the doors to Walrus Ward main entrance are kept locked.
 Please ring the bell and when asked, state who you are and the name of the child you have come to visit.

 All members of staff must wear an identity badge at all times.
 If someone not wearing an identity badge approaches you or your child at any time, please check with a member of staff.
 If you are at all worried, please call security n extension 5999.